gatling/gatling-sbt-plugin/README.md

 * `startRecorder`, which start the Recorder, configured to save recorded simulations to the location specified by `scalaSource in Gatling` (by default, `src/test/scala`).
 * `lastReport`, which opens the last generated report in your web browser.
 * `copyConfigFiles`, which copies Gatling's configuration files (gatling.conf & recorder.conf) from the bundle into your project resources if they're missing.
 Please not that you need to add Gatling's bundle to your dependencies for this task to work : `"io.gatling" % "gatling-bundle" % "2.0.1" % "test" artifacts (Artifact("gatling-bundle", "zip", "zip", "bundle"))`.
 After the configuration files have been copied, this dependency can be safely dropped.
+* `copyLogbackXml`, which copies Gatling's default logback.xml.
+Works the same as `copyConfigFiles`, you'll need to add the bundle to your dependencies.